jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 }
 ```

-### Set up the Model, View and Projection and send the transformation to the currently bound shader for each of the objects that have been input by the user, which is handle with my draw() function which will also enable the buffers, activate textures and draw.
+### Set up the Model, View, Projection and send the transformation to the currently bound shader for each of the objects that have been input by the user, which is handle with the draw() function which will also enable the buffers, activate textures and draw.
 ```c++
 void draw(GLuint MatrixID, GLuint herbivoreVertexbuffer, GLuint herbivoreUvbuffer, vector<vec3> herbivoreVertices, GLuint grassVertexbuffer, GLuint grassUvbuffer, vector<vec3> grassVertices, GLuint carnivoreVertexbuffer, GLuint carnivoreUvbuffer, vector<vec3> carnivoreVertices, unsigned int pngTextureHerbivore, unsigned int pngTextureCarnivore, unsigned int pngTextureGrass)
 {